 - Leave your work on time habitually.
 Your family and friends are more important than this never-ending process called “work.”
 This requires you to work diligently and to finish your tasks.
 If it’s not possible, then focus on an exit strategy.

 - Identify and end unfairness at work.
 Do not tolerate insults, unwanted advances, violations of your mutual agreements (e.g., employment contracts), co-workers stealing the recognition for your work, and unprofessional behaviors from your co-workers in your presence.

 - Give your life meaning by socializing and entertaining others, exercising and relaxing with entertainment.
 To lead an active life, there is a dependency on nutrition and exercise.
 Physical and mental healthiness and well-being are far more important to you and to us, to your friends and family, your neighbors and community than loyalty to any firm.

-- Obedience is not a virtue.
+- Do not mistake obedience for subservience.
 Pave your own path professionally.
 This is especially relevant in the corporate world.
 You never know when your company is going to stop needing or wanting you.
 You also do not entirely know the motivations of others.
-So, you should not solely base your purposeful actions on the wants and needs of colleagues.
-Ethical Conflict Consultants have your particular wants and needs in mind and tailor strategies to fit your situation at work for increasing your chances of success.
+So, you should not solely base your purposeful actions on the wants and needs of colleagues and owners.
+Consider your particular wants and needs, and tailor strategies to fit your situation at work to increase your chances of success.